We’re initiating Ready Together all over the country.

-There’s tons of information out there for how to prepare for disasters that might come.
-There are thousands of courses and training.
-Research tells us that less than 20% of people are prepared.
+There’s all kinds of information out there for how to prepare for disasters that might come.
+There are thousands of courses and training websites.
+Still, Research tells us that less than 20% of people are prepared.
 Why?
 Because it is easier to pretend it won’t happen to You.

 Community Coordinator and Outreach Guides as well as Guides for those who facilitate these clusters of neighborhoods will provide clear support and direction.

-Most so know that we can get swept up by the unexpected – a wildfire, a hurricane, random violence, a volatile change in a government policy.
-We can be prepared for whatever might happen.
-We do it most successfully with the people around us.
-We get ready, together.
+Most of us know that we can get swept up by the unexpected – a wildfire, a hurricane, a pandemic, or a drastic change in government policy.
+We can prepare as best as we can, but we can be even more successful getting prepared with the people around us.

-Transition US started Ready Together.
-We’ve spent years working with communities across the US to help them transition towards more satisfying ways of living in their homes and in their communities.
-Transition US turned to two partners, NewStories which has broad experience working in disaster areas in the US as well as globally, and the City of Renton’s Office of Emergency Management which works locally and is connected regionally in the disaster field.
-To help us create this approach where neighbors turn to one another and just get ready.
-Whatever comes, our next steps are clearer when taken together.
+Transition US started Ready Together after spending years working with communities across the US to help them transition towards resilient, local, and more satisfying ways of living in their communities.
+In developing Ready Together, Transition US turned to two partners, NewStories which has broad experience working in areas hit with disasters in the US as well as globally, and the City of Renton’s Office of Emergency Management which is connected regionally and nationally to those in the disaster field.

 We invite you to please join us in getting Ready Together.

 More resources and chances for connection will be available on this website.